Introduction to Anderson t-motives: a survey

-{\bf 6.3.
+{\bf 6.11.
 Torsion points and Tate modules.} Let $M$ be an Anderson t-motive and $P\in \n F_q[T]$.
-We define $M_P$ --- the set of $P$-torsion points of $M$ --- as follows.
-It is the following subset of $E(M)=\p^n$ (not of $M$ itself!)
+We define $M_P$ --- the set of $P$-torsion points of $M$ --- as follows, see [G96], Proposition 5.6.3.
+It is the following subset of $E(M)$ (not of $M$ itself!)